-This famous piece of wisdom (most commonly attributed to Bill Gates) holds true over shorter time spans too.
-We tend to overestimate what we can get done in a day, but underestimate what we can accomplish in a year.
+This famous piece of wisdom (most commonly attributed to Bill Gates) holds true over shorter time spans, too.
+We tend to overestimate what we can get done in a day and underestimate what we can accomplish in a year.

 How do we get around this quirk of human psychology?
 How do we make consistent progress toward our biggest goals without drowning day-to-day in our overly optimistic to-do lists?
 How do we overcome the mental resistance that comes with big goals and just get started?

 The answer is a deceptively simple and memorably named productivity method called Eat The Frog.

 Eat The Frog is perfect for anyone who: